EsriDevSummit2018/PotentialCourseOutlines/Esri Introduction to TypeScript.md

 > ## **Prerequisites:  JavaScript Programming Experience**

 ## **Course Overview**
 This course teaches using the TypeScript language combined with existing knowledge of JavaScript for application development.
-It does not define what type of development, such as Web Browser or node.js, it concentrates on the TypeScript language syntax and the corresponding JavaScript code that it transpiles into
+It does not define what type of development, such as Web Browser or node.js, it concentrates on the TypeScript language syntax and the corresponding JavaScript code that it transpiles into.

 ## **Course Topics**